mhm-ufz/SMI/doc/INSTALL.md

 the setup is a workaround.
 (This would be the case with any other building tool aswell.)
 It should be stable, anyway.

-In case you want to have a module-independend build, instead of just executing `cmake ..`, either run
+In case you want to have a module-independend build, instead of just executing `cmake`, either run

-    cmake -DCMAKE_BUILD_MODULE_SYSTEM_INDEPENDEND:STRING=ON ..
+    cmake -DCMAKE_BUILD_MODULE_SYSTEM_INDEPENDEND:STRING=ON

 or change the variable `CMAKE_BUILD_MODULE_SYSTEM_INDEPENDEND` with `ccmake` to `ON` after running `cmake`.